mwurzberger/formatting-and-patterns/less.md

 <a name="selectors">Selectors</a>
   - Use the dash-format to name classes
-  - Use two colons when addressing a pseudo-element (i.e. ::after, ::before, ::-webkit-scrollbar)
+  - Use two colons when addressing a pseudo-element (i.e. ::after, ::before, ::-webkit-scrollbar) for readability
   - Only one selector should be on each line

   ```css